sqonk/phext-plotlib/README.md

 Theo Howell

 ## License

 The MIT License (MIT).
 Please see [License File](license.txt) for more information.

 Please see applicable project pages for all external dependancies and thier own licensing agreements.

-## JPGrapgh
+## JPGraph

 This library utilises the excellent JPGraph library as its charting engine.

 Both free and pro versions are available.
 Please see the <a href="https://jpgraph.net">JPGraph</a> web site for more information.

+The author/maintainer of this projtect is not associated in any way with the development of JPGraph.